With countless probiotic and gut health supplements available, determining which ones deliver the best results can be challenging.

 Probiotics

-Right away, it’s clear that Seed has more total probiotics.
-Seed contains 53.6 billion AFU, whereas Ritual Synbiotic has 11 Billion CFU (AFU and CFU are essentially equivalent, they’re just different terms).
+Immediately apparent, Seed contains significantly more total probiotics.
+Seed delivers 53.6 billion AFU, while Ritual Synbiotic provides 11 billion CFU (AFU and CFU are essentially equivalent terms).

-Seed also has quite a few more strains than Ritual Synbiotic.
-Specifically, Seed has 24 different strains, whereas Ritual Synbiotic only has two.
+Seed also offers considerably more strains than Ritual Synbiotic.
+Specifically, Seed includes 24 different strains, whereas Ritual Synbiotic contains only two.

-The good thing for Ritual Synbiotic is it has LGG Lactobacillus rhamnosus and BB-12 Bifidobacterium animalis ssp., which are two of the most well-studied strains out there.
+However, Ritual Synbiotic features LGG Lactobacillus rhamnosus and BB-12 Bifidobacterium animalis ssp., two of the most extensively studied strains available.

-They’re proven to offer many benefits for gut health, digestion, allergies, immunity, and many other things.
+These strains are clinically proven to support gut health, digestion, allergies, immunity, and numerous other functions.

-Plus, Seed has specific strains for specific benefits, including those for digestive health, gut immunity, and gut barrier function; skin health; heart health; and micronutrient synthesis.
+Moreover, Seed contains targeted strains for specific benefits: digestive health, gut immunity, and gut barrier function; skin health; cardiovascular health; and micronutrient synthesis.

 Prebiotics

-Both Seed and Ritual Synbiotic have prebiotic ingredients too.
-Prebiotics are substances that good bacteria feed off.
-Thus, prebiotics promote the growth of probiotics and can also produce health-benefiting substances such as short-chain fatty acids (SCFAs).
+Both Seed and Ritual Synbiotic include prebiotic ingredients.
+Prebiotics are substances that nourish beneficial bacteria, promoting probiotic growth and producing health-benefiting compounds like short-chain fatty acids (SCFAs).

-Seed has a 190mg blend containing Microbiota-Accessible Prebiotics (MAPs), which includes pomegranate, chaga mushroom, and pine bark.
-These substances deliver polyphenols and prebiotics that can help promote the growth of good bacteria.
+Seed features a 190mg blend of Microbiota-Accessible Prebiotics (MAPs), including pomegranate, chaga mushroom, and pine bark.
+These compounds deliver polyphenols and prebiotics that support beneficial bacteria growth.

 Postbiotics